EDUC5466 Humanities and Social Sciences Curriculum I

 - Students are able to (1) demonstrate an awareness of the developmental needs and interests of adolescent learners in humanities and social sciences (HASS); (2) demonstrate knowledge of theories of teaching and learning and an awareness of the relationship to current practices, policies and theories in education; (3) show a range of teaching and learning strategies relevant to the secondary HASS curriculum; (4) demonstrate knowledge of contemporary HASS curriculum structures and legislation; (5) develop and evaluate creative student-centred HASS lesson plans and programs for effective and engaging learning; (6) evaluate and use a range of instructional resources for secondary HASS, including information and communication technology (ICT) and other educational technologies, to support and enhance learning; (7) understand assessment processes in HASS through planning assessment tasks for a range of purposes; (8) demonstrate an awareness of diverse student learning needs through the planning of differentiated learning and the selection of differentiated resources and also diverse literacy and numeracy capabilities; and (9) demonstrate high standards of professional conduct, including self-management when engaging with peers, school and University staff and other professionals.

-- Indicative assessments in this unit are as follows: (1) lesson plans; (2) learning program; and (3) professional activities.
+- Indicative assessments in this unit are as follows: (1) lesson plans; (2) learning program; and (3) participation and professional activities.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.